6 Introduction to the Command Line

 cd BareBonesBash

-• Download (www get) a remote file to your computer
+• Download (www get) a remote file to our computer

 wget git.io/Boosted-BBB-meta